openweave/openweave-core/BUILDING.md

 ## System requirements for building Weave

-Building the Nest Weave SDK has fairly modest system requirements.
+Building OpenWeave Core has fairly modest system requirements.

 ### Linux

-The Nest Weave SDK officially recommends and supports Ubuntu 12.04.
-However, the Nest Weave SDK should work on any similar Linux-based system.
+OpenWeave Core officially recommends and supports Ubuntu 12.04.
+However, OpenWeave Core should work on any similar Linux-based system.

 ### Mac OS X

-On Mac OS X, the Nest Weave SDK requires a means by which to clone, with symbolic links, one directory subtree to another.
+On Mac OS X, OpenWeave Core requires a means by which to clone, with symbolic links, one directory subtree to another.
 On Linux, this is commonly provided with 'cp -Rs' available as part of GNU coreutils <http://www.gnu.org/software/coreutils/>.
 If installed,